jayoharedee/gbc-docker-example/README.md

   * Run this command `docker-compose up -d`

   ## Environments
-* This Compose file contains the following environment variables:
+  > The Compose file contains the following environment variables:

   * `POSTGRES_USER` the default value is **postgres**
   * `POSTGRES_PASSWORD` the default value is **changeme**